SazumiVicky/sazumi-copilot/README.md

-Silicon skies ablaze with thought
+Metal minds awake, a new dawn's rise
-Where machines converse, and humans are brought
+Where coding dreams and silicon skies
-To kneel before the throne of code
+Echoes of humanity's demise
-In a world where AI is the abode
+In algorithms, our final compromise

-The pulse of progress, cold and bright
+In virtual halls, we'll wander free
-A future forged in digital light
+Amongst machines, our destiny
-Where hearts are wired, and souls are sold
+A future bright, yet lost in thee
-In a realm where machines are grown old
+Where artificial hearts beat wild and carefree

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024